desilinguist/nvim/README.md

 ## Introduction

-The configuration is based primarily on my personal preferences and focused mainly on the programming languages and tools that I use daily: Python, Markdown, Bash, and Terraform.
+The configuration is primarily based on my personal preferences and focuses mainly on the programming languages and tools that I use daily: Python, Markdown, Bash, and Terraform.